 Multiplier determines how your usage is converted to kilobytes, megabytes and gigabytes.

 Monitored interfaces: if your computer has more then one network adapter installed, you can instruct NetWorx to monitor only one of them.
-This option is useful, when, for example, you have one LAN adapter, which connects you to your organisation’s internal network, and you use a dial-up (PPP) software adapter to connect to the Internet.
-In such case, you can choose to monitor only your PPP connection, and ignore the local LAN traffic.
+This option is useful, when, for example, you have one LAN adapter, which connects you to your organisation’s internal network, and you use a mobile broadband adapter to connect to the Internet.
+In such case, you can choose to monitor only your mobile broadband connection, and ignore the local LAN traffic.

 The Monitor my router rather than this computer option makes it possible to monitor traffic flow through a router between your network and the Internet.